alicel/subset-strategy-simulations/simple/README.md

 # Simple Database Migration Simulation

-A streamlined discrete event simulation for analyzing single-threaded worker strategies in database migration scenarios.
-Each worker processes subset files sequentially, with configurable concurrency limits.
+A streamlined discrete event simulation for analyzing database migration strategies with configurable worker concurrency and threading.
+Each worker processes subset files using configurable thread counts, with all threads consuming items in order from their assigned subset.

 ## Installation